conjurinc/heroku-buildpack-conjur/readme.md

 For GET requests to succeed the client must have *read* privilege; for all the other HTTP methods *update* privilege is checked.

+### SSL certificate verification

+By default a leap-of-faith SSL verification is performed -- on starting up, the Conjur server is contacted and its root certificate is stored in a file, which is then used for subsequent verification.
+If you want to make it safer, you can set `CONJUR_CERT_FINGERPRINT` Heroku variable to the expected root certificate fingerprint (in format `92:25:4F:70:...`, as output by `openssl x509 -fingerprint`); the server won't start if it doesn't match.

+### Authorization result caching

+Successful authorizations are automatically cached on per-token basis.
+This means this gateway is suitable even for interactive applications with plenty of resources (and therefore, requests), as only a single authorization request will be performed for the entire lifetime of a token.

 ### Language/App Server Agnostic